The Ultimate Self-Care Guide

 8. Meditate Daily

 Make time for yourself every day.
+Taking breaks for meditation and relaxation provide benefits for both your physical and mental health.
 Spending just 15 minutes alone, without distractions, may refresh your mind.
 Clearing your mind and slowing your breathing can help restore inner calm.
 Repeating simple words like “May I be safe and secure” can increase positive emotions and decrease negative ones.
 Loving Kindness Meditations (LKM) can reduce pain and improve other mental health challenges.

 9. Get a Massage